 Choosing A Mooring Location

-Now that you know a little more about boat mooring and how it works, we’re going to look at the actual process of mooring a boat and what it entails.
-Despite what you see in the movies, you can’t moor or drop anchor just anywhere.
-Most cities and states have mooring restrictions or location requirements.
+Now that you know a little more about boat mooring equipment and locations, we’re going to look at the actual process of mooring a boat and what it entails.
+Despite what you see in the movies, you can’t always just moor or drop anchor anywhere.
+Most cities and states have mooring restrictions and location guidelines and requirements.
 Furthermore, there are some spots where it just isn’t safe to leave your boat parked for very long.
 Your first task when you buy a vessel should be to figure out where you’ll be mooring or docking it based on the regulations of your town or local water authority.

-Deciding where to moor a boat isn’t necessarily a complicated choice.
-You simply have to know where you can park your boat in your area and find a spot where you can safely do so.
-You’ll want to pick an area that has a soft bed so that your anchor can settle in and give you the secure mooring that you desire.
-Typically, there are two types of mooring locations available:
+You’ll have to research where it is legal to park your boat in your area and then find a spot where you can safely do so, following all of the above guidelines.
+You’ll want to avoid areas with rocky bottoms and pick an area that has a soft bed so that your mooring can settle in securely.

 You should choose a spot that is protected from waves, wind, and other elements.
 Make sure that you have a way to get on and off your boat after it is moored and that you aren’t encroaching on other moored boats, mooring fields, or channels of boat traffic.
-Finally, if it’s going to be dark while your boat is anchored, you’ll need to leave on the anchor lights for safety.
+Finally, if it’s going to be dark while your boat is anchored, you’ll need to consider leaving on an anchor light or reflectors for safety.

 Dropping Your Mooring

 When you arrive at your mooring spot, you will want to check the characteristics of the water bed to ensure that it isn’t solid, grassy, or otherwise ill-designed to secure an anchor.
 Choose a spot that leaves room for other boats and their moorings and point your boat in the direction of the current or wind.
 Then, secure your pennant and lower your mooring anchor overboard.